 – Buy the InCase ICON laptop backpack on Amazon

-We felt a little ridiculous packing our Bonjour Insulated French Press coffee maker (right) when we left New York City and embarked on our Trans-Americas Journey back in 2006, but, well, coffee.
+We felt a little ridiculous packing our Bonjour Insulated French Press coffee maker when we left New York City and embarked on our Trans-Americas Journey back in 2006, but, well, coffee.
 It’s turned out to be a prized possession.
-The non-glass construction is very durable and it’s served us well in campsites and during house sits or rentals where no coffee maker (or a crappy coffee maker) is provided.
+The steel construction is very durable and it’s served us well in campsites and during house sits or rentals where no coffee maker (or a crappy coffee maker) is provided.
 The model we have is not in production anymore and for some reason, the Bonjour website only shows glass models.
 However, Bonjour does still make a fancy stainless steel insulated French Press and you can buy it here.

 Top travel tech of 2015